sprvtelida/maplibre-gl-draw/docs/API.md

 ## Events

 Draw fires a number of events.
-All of these events are namespaced with `draw.` and are emitted from the Mapbox GL JS map object.
+All of these events are namespaced with `draw.` and are emitted from the Maplibre GL JS map object.
 All events are all triggered by user interaction.

 ```js
 map.on('draw.create', function (e) {